Frequently Asked Questions about Vehicle Transport

 Then contact your carrier to get the claim process started.

-Please note that any damage to the interior caused by personal items (if permitted) is not generally covered with insurance.
+Please note that any damage to the interior caused by personal items (if permitted) is not generally covered by insurance.

 When setting up your booking you can designate a pickup and delivery contact for the driver.